s41742/Lab3/Lab3.md

 ![](Lab3_files/figure-gfm/unnamed-chunk-8-2.png)<!-- -->

 # Q2: What you can tell from looking at a violin plot?
 What you cannot tell?
 What inferences you can make based on the two violin plots?

+I can tell the distribution shape, density, and range of data.
+I cannot tell the exact number such as mean or median.
+The inferences I can make based on the two violin plots is that the female has a more concentrated score of self-esteem, whereas the male has a relatively different self-esteem level within groups.